gadekay/TRLM8620-final-GroupA3/README.md

 Initial i18n Issues has been addressed:

-Hard-Coded Strings
+√ Hard-Coded Strings

-String Concatenation
+√ String Concatenation

-Locale-Specific Date Format
+√ Locale-Specific Date Format

-These issues were resolved during the testing stage.
+√ These issues were resolved during the testing stage.

 Get Started

 To explore our website and experience our diverse selection of wines and beers, visit Ployglot Pours.
-Cheers!Insert stuff for our process here
+Cheers!